mchlol/todo/README.md

 **Separation of concerns**
 In the display function, we are checking a couple of conditions and changing the display based on those conditions.
-If the task object has a completed property set to true, the checkbox for that task will be checked.
+If the task object has a completed property set to true, the checkbox for that task will be checked and the title will have a line-through style.
 The task due status ('soon', 'someday', etc) changes based on the duedate of the task object.
 I am thinking this may be bad practice as the function is technically doing things outside 'display' related things.
 Or is it?
 Either way, a way around it might be to pass these properties to check against as arguments to the display function somehow.